SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/index.md

 The Royal Mail integration provides the following additional features:

-* **Multipiece shipments**: Support for multipiece shipments is included in the integration.
+* **Singlepiece shipments**: The integration supports single piece shipments.
+However, the customer can make multiple shipments to the same address via a single API call.
+As a result, they will receive multiple single shipments and tracking numbers for each shipment in the response.
 * **Package Types**: Royal Mail offers its own distinct <Glossary>package type</Glossary>s, such as Letter, Large letter, Parcel, and Printed papers.
 You can look up for the packages types by calling the [Get Carrier Service Package Types](https://docs.intersoftsapient.net/reference/get_v4-carriers-carriercode-services-servicecode-packagetypes#/) endpoint.

 ## Carrier API services